-- Pressure Drop – Pressure drop is a driving force in PHE’s, creating turbulence to get high U Value (Thermal performance is measured in terms of heat loss).
-In calculation, the pressure drop can dramatically change Heat Transfer Area required.
-So before finalizing the design of PHE we need to double check if the pressure drop could be increased!
+- Pressure Drop – Pressure drop is a driving force in PHE’s, creating turbulence to get a high U Value (Thermal performance is measured in terms of heat loss).
+In calculation, the pressure drop can dramatically change the Heat Transfer Area required.
+So before finalizing the design of PHE we need to double-check if the pressure drop could be increased!

 - Fouling Factor – Fouling factor has become a very old topic of discussion for years.
 Research in the field of FF (Fouling Factor) has already proved that these values do not always give good results in PHE since they often result in oversized units with pre-mature fouling due to reduced velocity and turbulence.

 - Gasket Material selection- trying to find out the gasket material suitable for different fluids is not so easy.
-This fluid compatible chart can be referred, but also we have the following gasket selection table for common applications.
+This fluid-compatible chart can be referred to, but also we have the following gasket selection table for common applications.

 Operating temperature range

 Resistant mineral, animal, vegetable oil, and other non-polar media

 -5°C to 150°C

 Resistance to sulphur crude oil, mixed media with H2S, high temperature cooking oil lamp non-polar media.

 Heated water, Steam, food beverage, high temperature sterilization of milk.

 Good volume and other polar solvents such as lipid solvents, inorganic acid such as Greek